junqing-zhang/junqing-zhang.github.io/_posts/2019-05-19-blog-post-wifi.md

 # Software Tool
 ## Matlab WLAN Toolbox
 The WLAN Toolbox of Matlab is very powerful.
 There are many useful functions and examples.
-I suggest to test your idea and algorithms using this Toolbox before you do it with real hardware,
+I strongly suggest to test your idea and algorithms using this Toolbox before you do it with real hardware.

 ## [Radiotap](https://www.radiotap.org/)
 * What is radiotap? [link](http://wifinigel.blogspot.com/2013/11/what-are-radiotap-headers.html)